slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Worrying is like paying a debt you don't owe."
 -- Mark Twain*
 > *"Life hack: When in bed, meditate.
 Either you'll have a deep meditation or fall asleep.
 Victory either way."
--- Naval Ravikant*
-> *"Yoga cultivates peace of body.
+"Yoga cultivates peace of body.
 Meditation cultivates peace of mind."
--- Naval Ravikant*
-> *"A healthy body is light and silent, just as a healthy mind."
+"A healthy body is light and silent, just as a healthy mind."
--- Naval Ravikant*
-> *"When it comes to nutrition, subtract before you add."
+"When it comes to nutrition, subtract before you add."
--- Naval Ravikant*
-> *"The modern mind is overstimulated and the modern body is understimulated and overfed.
+"The modern mind is overstimulated and the modern body is understimulated and overfed.
 Meditation, exercise, and fasting restore an ancient balance."
--- Naval Ravikant*
-> *"All modern diseases are diseases of abundance.
+"All modern diseases are diseases of abundance.
 We punish ourselves by constantly entertaining our minds and bodies."
--- Naval Ravikant*
-> *"Meditation isn't hard.
+"Meditation isn't hard.
 All you have to do is sit and do nothing.
 Just sit down, close your eyes, and say: «I'm just going to give myself a break for an hour.
 This is my hour off from life.
 This is an hour I'm not going to do anything.»"
 -- Naval Ravikant*

 - the six best doctors: sunshine, water, rest, air, exercise and diet.